 Quick Lists are groups of URLs that can be quickly added or removed to your Allow or Block list.
 There are three types of quick lists: GoGuardian Quick Lists, District Quick Lists, and Custom Quick Lists.

 GoGuardian Quick Lists

 Google Docs, for instance, has 21 subdomains and redirects that need to be accounted for in order to access all features in Google Docs.
-So, GoGuardian put together Quick Lists for commonly used educational websites to help quickly add websites to your exceptions list.
+So, GoGuardian put together Quick Lists for commonly used educational websites to help quickly add websites to your list.

 Custom Quick Lists

 You can configure your scene to automatically open websites on your students' devices when applied using the Auto-Open Tabs section.
-URLs added to this section will be opened when the time the scene is applied.
+URLs added to this section will be opened when the scene is applied.

 Tabs will only open if the student has a Chrome web browser window open and running.
 So, if your student does not receive them right away, ask them to open a Chrome web browser window, and they should receive the tabs.